baldimitris/TIEGCM_Statistics/README.md

 </em>

 ## Introduction
-The project reads TIE-GCM result files, separates the data into bins and calculates percentiles for each bin.
-These can be plotted as altitude profiles afterwards.
-Created for a study which compared TIE-GCM with Tromso EISCAT radar for the 11-year solar cycle 24 .
+The software reads TIE-GCM result files, separates the data into bins and calculates percentiles for each bin.
+The bins are defined by ranges of Magnetic Local Time, solar activity Kp index, latitude and altitude.
+The results are stored into netCDF files and can be plotted as altitude profiles in order to be compared with similar plots based on data from the Troms{\o} EISCAT Incoherent Scatter Radar.

 ## Data
-The data for this project originate from two sources: a TIE-GCM 11 year simulation for the whole duration of the solar cycle 24 and several campaigns of the Tromso EISCAT Incoherent Scatter Radar during the same period.
+The data for this project originate from two sources: a TIE-GCM 11 year simulation for the whole duration of the solar cycle 24 and several campaigns of the Troms{\o} EISCAT Incoherent Scatter Radar during the same period.
 The TIEGCM_DATA folder contains sample data files from the TIE-GCM model and the EISCAT_DATA folder contains the altitude profiles as caluclated based on the radar data.
+The most important physical variables which concern this project are Joule heating with and without the contribution of neutral winds and Pedersen conductivity.

 ## Plot examples
 ![TIE-GCM Joule Heating Altitude Profiles](/images/TIEGCM_JH.png "TIE-GCM Joule Heating Altitude Profiles").